Queen's Theatre, Singapore

-The Former Queen's Theatre is located at the Geylang Road, opposite Lorong 41 road.
+The Queen's Theatre was a former cinema located at Geylang Road in Singapore.
 The theatre had been one of the main entertainment places in Geylang from 1930 to 1982.
-The building was named Wembley Cinema from 1930 to 1933, Ritz Cinema from 1933 to 1939, and Queen's Theatre from 1939 until it was closed in 1982.
-The front facade of the building is now conserved and becomes part of the GrandLink Square.
+The building was founded as Wembley Cinema in 1930 before being renamed as Ritz Cinema in 1933.
+It was finally renamed as the Queen's Theatre in 1939.
+The front façade of the building is now conserved and becomes part of the Grandlink Square.

 History

-In 1930, the Wembley Cinema was open as a suburban theatre in Geylang.
-The announcement of open show was published on Malaya Tribune, a local press.
-The cinema was equipped with Western Electric apparatus to offer patrons as good voice reproduction and synchronization.
+In 1930, Wembley Cinema was opened as a suburban theatre in Geylang.
+The announcement of the opening was published on The Malaya Tribune, a local press.
+The cinema was equipped with Western Electric apparatus to offer patrons good sound reproduction and synchronization.
 There would be two changes of program weekly, and two shows nightly at 6.15 pm and 9.15 pm.
 A matinee would be shown on Sunday at 3 pm when children were admitted at half price.

-1930-1933: Many popular films were shown there, like the American musical operetta film “The Vagabond King” and the British crime film “Deadlock”.
-The films shown in Wembley Cinema were ranging from Europe and America, to Malaysia and local.
-The cinema was so popular in 1930 and 1931 that it had developed into a main place of entertainment in Geylang, shown from 219 articles and advertisements on newspapers like Malaya Tribune and The Straits Times.
+Many popular films were shown there, like the American musical operetta film The Vagabond King and British crime film Deadlock.
+The films shown in Wembley Cinema ranged from international and local films.
+The cinema was so popular in 1930 and 1931 that it had developed into a main place of entertainment in Geylang.

-1933: In 1933, Ritz Cinema, which was also located at Geylang, moved into Wembley hall.
+In 1933, Ritz Cinema, which was also located at Geylang, moved into Wembley hall.
 The consolidation of the two suburban cinemas in Geylang brought more people to the building, whose name was officially changed to Ritz Cinema.